ABCD-STUDY/eprime-data-clean/readme.md

-## E-Prime data clean
+## E-Prime data get

-The ABCD project is using E-Prime to store functional behavior data connected to MRI scans.
-Each of the files is stored by E-Prime as a edat2 file that is converted into a CSV format (extension .csv and .txt).
-During this translation several errors can occour.
-This project tries to read the uploaded data files and fix a number of issues commonly observed.
+The ABCD project is using E-Prime to run behavioral tests connected to MRI scans.
+E-prime produces EDAT2 (binary) files with the behavioral results.
+EDAT2 files are converted, at the acquisition site, into ASCII TAB-separated (preferred) or CSV files (extensions .txt and .csv, resepectively).

+We have observed several types of errors occuring during this translation.

+This project tries to extract information from a given ASCII E-prime file, solving for the encoding issues that we have observed.

+It consists, right now, of the Matlab function eprime_data_get.m.
+It gets a subset of the columns present in an eprime file solving for encoding issues.
+I am currently modifying the script to read all the ASCII Eprime file, corrects issues as possible, and save the fixed version.

 ### Usage

 ```
- matlab -r ' dataColumn1 = eprime_data_get("filename", "columnHeader");'
+[vals,result] = eprime_data_get(parms)
+%
+% Gets a subset of the columns present in an eprime file solving for encoding issues.
+%
+% Required input:
+%    parms.fname     name of file to read
+%    parms.columns   strucutre with names of columns to be read
+%
+% Output
+%    vals    requested columns
+%    result  integer that summarizes the result of reading and interpreting an eprime file.

+The value of result is formed by adding the following numbers:
+  0  No issues
+  1  Unable to import file: imported table has one column
+  2  Imported spreadsheet contains rows with different number of cells;
+     the difference is small (1 or 2) and last columns were removed in that number
+  4  Best guess of colum names includes empty cells

 ```